AkhiJix/MobilityAid/README.md

 CHECK CONTAINER NAME: `docker ps -a`

-To enter this container later: 	`docker start CONTAINERNAME`
+To enter this container: 	`docker start CONTAINERNAME`
 				`docker attach CONTAINERNAME`

 CONTAINERNAME = kind_fermat for this example